alexfoxy/lax.js/README.md

 ## Adding elements

-You can add lax animations to an element using JavaScript or inline HTML.

-Using the `addElements` method:
+You can add lax animations to an element using the `addElements` method:

 ```javascript
 lax.addElements(